patrick-llgc/Learning-Deep-Learning/Learning_notes.md

 - placeholder (NxD) Hidden layer 1 weight (DxH1) Hidden layer 2 weight (H1xH2). y = X * W + b
 - `sparse_softmax_cross_entropy_with_logits` and `softmax_cross_entropy_with_logits` [link](http://stackoverflow.com/questions/37312421/tensorflow-whats-the-difference-between-sparse-softmax-cross-entropy-with-logi)

+### Epochs vs steps
+An epoch usually means one iteration over all of the training data.
+For instance if you have 20,000 images and a batch size of 100 then the epoch should contain 20,000 / 100 = 200 steps. [link](http://stackoverflow.com/questions/38340311/what-is-the-difference-between-steps-and-epochs)

 ### Saving models for re-use
 - blog [link](https://nathanbrixius.wordpress.com/2016/05/24/checkpointing-and-reusing-tensorflow-models/)